1AmSammi3/git.test/README.md

-This is me checkimg out how proficient I am with git
+This is me checking how proficient I am with git.